SZ-svg/Semantic-Horizon-PoC/README.md

 ### Repository Structure
 * `/src`: The Python/Docker environment used for the simulation.
-* `/logs`: Raw output files for each of the 10 experimental domains.
+* `/logs`: Raw output files for each of the 10 experimental domains in Russian (the original language of the experiment).
 * `/prompts`: The system instructions (SOUL) for Agent A, Agent B, and the Observer.

 ### License